JoelBender/bacpypes/doc/source/modules/npdu.rst

 .. class:: IAmRouterToNetwork(NPCI)

-    Respose to a WhoIsRouterToNetwork request.
+    Response to a WhoIsRouterToNetwork request.
 Contains network numbers of the networks a router provides access to.

     .. method:: encode(npdu)
                 decode(npdu)